Imran4424/iOS-InterviewQuestions/Swift.md

 ### What is a protocol in Swift?

 In Swift, a protocol defines a blueprint of methods, properties, and other requirements that suit a particular task or piece of functionality.

+It can be adopted by classes, structs and any other types